LagrangianPoint/Apache-Rewrite-Maps-Python/README.md

 # Installation

-1. Download under2space.py, under2hyphen.py , and/or space2hyphen.py to a segure directory (one that is only accessible to apache) ,
+1. Download under2space.py, under2hyphen.py , and/or space2hyphen.py to a secure directory (one that is only accessible to apache) ,
 2. Give execution permissions to these scripts with:
 	```
 	cd /path/to/secure/directory/